 To get the oils into the air a diffuser becomes invaluable.
 A good “air pump type” diffuser will break up the molecules of the oils, making them accessible while we breathe.
 We do not recommend putting oils on light bulb rings, as the heat will destroy many of the healing fragile compounds in the oils.

 Mixing the oils into a spray bottle of 95% water, 1% natural emulsifier ( a medium that binds the water and oil) and 4% essential oil, will also be beneficial.
 Remember to shake well before using.
-Do not spray the mix at any one, as the oils may be irritating to skin.
-Do not spray too close to your walls either, or you may notice an oil build up on them over time.
+Do not spray the mix on anyone, as the oils may be irritating to the skin.
+Do not spray too close to your walls either, or you may notice an oil build-up on them over time.
 Try orange to balance, or spearmint to invigorate.

 Make your own simple, but effective cleaner.
-Add a few drops of grapefruit or tea tree to the water in your kitchen sink.
-Add peppermint to vinegar.
+Add a few drops of grapefruit or tea tree to hot water in your kitchen sink.
+Or, add peppermint into vinegar.
 Wipe with these oils to help kill many germs.
-Add a little eucalyptus into the water in your washing machine to help disinfect and create a clean scent.
+Add a few drops of eucalyptus into the water in your washing machine to help disinfect and create a clean scent.
 Do not put the oils directly onto plastic, as they can “eat” it.

-Put a few drops of lavender or sandalwood onto your pillow to help relax.
+Put a few drops of lavender or roman chamomile onto your pillow to help relax.

-To work on sore muscles, or get the oils absorbed into the body, physical application is suggested.
+To work on sore muscles, or get the oils absorbed into the body, a physical application is suggested.
 Firstly mix 1-5% essential oils with 95-99% vegetable oil.
 Always test for sensitivity or allergic reaction before application.
-Massage the mixture on to the skin.
-Some of the oil will be absorbed by the body while the scent will drifts up to the nose.
+Massage the mixture onto the skin.
+Some of the oil will be absorbed by the body while the scent will drift up to the nose.

-An essential oil bath is also a lovely way to enjoy the aromatic oils.
-To create an aromatic bath you will need 1 tbsp. vegetable oil or full fat milk or cream.
-Mix 1-5 drops of essential oil into the milk, cream or vegetable oil, and vigorously stir the blend into water.
+An essential oil bath is also a lovely way to enjoy aromatic oils.
+To create an aromatic bath you will need 1 tbsp. vegetable oil or full-fat milk or cream.
+Mix 1-5 drops of essential oil into the milk, cream, or vegetable oil, and vigorously stir the blend into the water.
 If you use straight essential oils in a bath you may risk burning yourself, as you merge your delicate parts into the tub.
 The fruit and spice oils may be particularly aggressive in these situations, so use less rather than more as you experiment with various concoctions.
 Try roman chamomile or lavender to relax, or peppermint in cooler water to stimulate.

 Hair and Skin Care

 Aromatherapy also has benefits for hair and skin care.
-Try adding a drop or two of essential oil into pure shampoo, lotion or skin cream to enhance their properties.
-Learning to create your own hair and skin care products is also an exciting way to break away from some hazardous commercial products.
+Try adding a drop or two of essential oil into pure shampoo, lotion, or skin cream to enhance their properties.

-One must be committed firstly to learning about the properties of essential oils and carrier oils and then invest the time and money into making their own product.
+If one is committed to learning about the properties of essential oils and carrier oils and invests the time and money to make their own product.
 The results can be aesthetically rewarding and emotionally liberating.